cryptoadvance/specterext-dummy/Readme.md

-This is a minimal extension which should get you started if you want to contribute to specter via an extension.
+This is a template repository for a minimal extension which should get you started if you want to contribute to specter via an extension.

 # Get it to run

 In oder to use this:
 ```
-git clone git@github.com:cryptoadvance/specterext-dummy.git
+mkdir specterext-myextension && cd specterext-myextension
-cd specterext-dummy
+# Will work with version > 1.8.1
-pip3 install virtualenv
+# pip3 install virtualenv
-virtualenv --python=python3 .env
+# virtualenv --python=python3 .env
-source .env/bin/activate
+# source .env/bin/activate
-pip3 install -r requirements.txt
+# pip3 install cryptoadvance.specter
-python3 -m cryptoadvance.specter server --config DevelopmentConfig --debug
+source ../specter-desktop/.env/bin/activate # assuming you have a specter-desktop checked out there
-# point your browser to http://localhost:25441
+python3 -m cryptoadvance.specter ext gen
-# "choose Services" --> dummy
+# Follow the instructions ...
 ```

 ![](./docs/images/dummy_service.gif)